ilya0x/ilya0x/README.md

 about learning [Mojo🔥](https://docs.modular.com/mojo/ "Mojo programming language") from ground up as I've been following its development since it was made accessible in May 2023.

-I'm hoping to find a gig that lets me blend my event and content skills with my new coding chops. <br>

 </details>
 <br>